textwire/textwire.github.io/versioned_docs/version-v2/guides/error-handling.md

 - **Using a variable that doesn't exist.** If you try to use a variable that doesn't exist, Textwire will return an error
 - **Using a function on a value that doesn't support that function.** If you try to use a function on a value that doesn't support that function, Textwire will return an error

-### Example with a string
+## Handling errors in Textwire
-Let's say you are evaluating a string that contains a Textwire code with the wrong function usage:
+Handling errors in Textwire are handled in you Go code.
+Let's say you are evaluating a string that contains Textwire code with the incorrect function usage:

 ```go
 inp := "{{ name.split(1) }}"